Fahim36201/OpenROAD-flow-scripts/README.md

 ![plot](./openroad_pics/git_issue_snip.PNG)

-* Secondly, Create (or copy) a KLayout .lydrc file at `flow/platforms/$(PLATFORM)/drc/$(PLATFORM).lydrc`
+* Secondly, Create (or copy) the KLayout .lydrc file at `flow/platforms/$(PLATFORM)/drc/$(PLATFORM).lydrc`

 * Add the following line at the end of `flow/platforms/$(PLATFORM)/config.mk:`